Whitworth University: Campus

-Due to an expanding student body, the university has invested more than $170 million in campus improvements in recent years.
+Due to an expanding student body, the university has invested more than $200 million in campus improvements in recent years.
+Currently under construction is the new PACCAR Engineering Building, slated to open in January 2026.
 In 2022, Whitworth completed construction on the new Dana & David Dornsife Health Sciences Building.
 Additionally, Whitworth completed construction of the Pines Café & Bookstore along Hawthorne Road and the $13 million Whitworth Athletics Leadership Team Center, also known as the WALT.
-The 28,000-square-foot facility houses all of the coaches and staff of the university's 22 athletic programs, who used to be spread out among six buildings, and includes coaches’ offices, a football locker room, conference rooms, public lounges and a 162-seat team room.

-The university finished renovation on the Megan E. Thompson Aquatic Center in 2019 and completed a renovation of the Beeksma Family Theology Center in 2018, which expanded the Seely G. Mudd Chapel and provided offices for more than 20 faculty, staff and student employees.
+The university finished renovation on the Megan E. Thompson Aquatic Center in 2019 and completed a renovation of the Beeksma Family Theology Center in 2018, which expanded the Seeley G. Mudd Chapel and provided offices for more than 20 faculty, staff and student employees.
 In 2015, the university renovated the Cowles Music Center, which remodeled the existing space and added 21481 sqft of new teaching studios, practice rooms, rehearsal rooms, and lobby space.

 In 2011, the Robinson Science Hall was dedicated.
 This 63000 sqft building was built for biology and chemistry sciences, as well as math courses.
-The Robinson Science Hall is part of a three-phase expansion that includes renovations of the Eric Johnston Science Center, which is the current building for plant biology, physics, and other courses in the science, technology, engineering, and math degrees that Whitworth offers.

-Since 2010, all new facilities constructed on the Whitworth campus are LEED-certified.

 Academics

 Whitworth offers over 100 undergraduate majors and programs, six graduate programs, two doctoral programs and seven adult bachelor's degree completion programs.
-Academics at Whitworth is organized in four branches:
+Academics at Whitworth is organized into five branches: